altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *He screamed suddenly, a piercing howl.*
 ~And there was a thumping on the inside of the closet.~ ~So violent it almost shook the structure.~
-"R::Martha - you should back away."
+'R::Martha - you should back away'
 ~Martha ignored him.~
 "M::I'm going to get you out of there.
 Into safety."